 During the night Action Ali made a foray into the bush for a pee and was rewarded with several dozen hungry leeches that she thoughtfully removed prior to coming back to bed.

 Following eight hours of overnight rain the river was a churning orange torrent steaming in the morning sun and Ali was a little concerned that we still intended to cruise back to

 town on a raft of four tractor inner-tubes.
 She needn’t have feared as Leng is a masterful rafter who took great delight in choosing the wettest and wildest yet safe route down.

-[For those readers who have the intention of heading to Bukit Lawang for a trek: we would have no hesitation in recommending Leng who is great fun, knowledgeable, attentive, and – maybe most importantly -exceptionally professional (fifteen years of experience, universally respected by the other guides [from their mouths, not his] and a nominated team leader in the case of an emergency search/evacuation procedure – of which there have been a few).
+For those readers who have the intention of heading to Bukit Lawang for a trek: we would have no hesitation in recommending Leng who is great fun, knowledgeable, attentive, and – maybe most importantly - exceptionally professional (fifteen years of experience, universally respected by the other guides and a nominated team leader in the case of an emergency search/evacuation procedure – of which there have been a few).
 The food throughout was both plentiful and delicious and I personally have rarely eaten more or better fruit – the red-black passionfruit were to die for].
-His details are: Leng Risky; tel: +628126318317; email: firstname.lastname@example.org.
+His details are: Leng Risky; tel: +628126318317; email: email@example.com.

 Quick note on fruit: aside from passionfruit (marquisa), our current favourites include salak (a brown snake-skinned fruit yielding firm, off-white, segments containing a single large nut, with the texture of an apple but having a citrus tang) and sour sop (durian-like in external appearance with a soft white flesh tasting of creamy lemon).